lydell/eslint-plugin-simple-import-sort/README.md

 import {bar, baz,foo} from "example";
 ```

 Sorting is the easy part of this plugin.
 Handling whitespace and comments is the hard part.
-The autofix might end up with a little odd spacing around an import sometimes.
+The autofix might end up with a little odd spacing around an import/export sometimes.
 Rather than fixing those spaces by hand, I recommend using [Prettier] or enabling other autofixable ESLint whitespace rules.
 See [examples] for more information.

 The reason the whitespace can end up weird is because this plugin re-uses and moves around already existing whitespace rather than removing and adding new whitespace.
 This is to stay compatible with other ESLint rules that deal with whitespace.